andrehessels/nethermail/README.md

 You're advised to follow the license included in this repository when developing.
 Thanks!

 ## Note
 This project utilizes Google's Firebase realtime database.
 This isn't a privacy risk as your message is being encrypted with AES and your passcode, and then sent to the database.
-The passcode is deleted right after generating the hash, thus no one (not even Google) except for you knows the passcode.
+The passcode is deleted right after generating the AES-hash and before sending data to Firebase, which results in no one (not even Google) knowing the passcode and message contents except for you and anyone you share the passcode with.